hornster02/hornster02/README.md

 ***ImDisk Toolkit*** - ramdisk

-***Primo Ramdisk*** - option to page files in ramdisk or use inaccessible part of RAM (Invisible Memory) - e.g. 32-Bit Win has a limit of ~4GB, Win11 Home 128GB
+***Primo Ramdisk*** - option to page files in ramdisk or use inaccessible part of RAM (Invisible Memory) - e.g. 32-Bit Win has a limit of ~4GB, Win11 Home 128GB (same limit as WinXP, by the way)

-***🟦 Mem Reduct*** - free RAM memory (without terminating processes) by hotkey or clicking on the tray icon.
-However, there may be more writing to the paging file = reduced lifetime of SSD*1
+***🟦 Mem Reduct*** - free RAM memory (without terminating processes) by hotkey or clicking on tray icon.
+However, there may be more writing to paging file = reduced lifetime of SSD*1

 ***RimhillEx*** - CD/DVD read speed limitation